 Consent is the key concept of GDPR.
-It means a clear affirmative indication of giving a permission to use one’s personal information for further processing.
+It means a clear affirmative indication of giving permission to use one’s personal information for further processing.
 It is absolutely mandatory for every company.
 They need to ask the user’s permission to use personal information.
 Otherwise, they will be unable to operate legally under GDPR.

-Given the fact that there is no chance they will be written in any semblance of Homosapienese language — chances are common user will click it off without giving it much of a thought only later to realize and attempt to backtrack his decision.
+Given the fact that there is no chance they will be written in any semblance of Homosapienese language — chances are the common user will click it off without giving it much of thought only later to realize and attempt to backtrack his decision.

-In many ways, GDPR means coming of the New World Order regarding the relationship between users and the companies.
+In many ways, GDPR means the coming of the New World Order regarding the relationship between users and the companies.
 Since users are in control of their personal data — they are also subjected to informing about what is happening with their data.
 That, unfortunately, also includes instances when their personal data was breached.

 Because of mandatory informing of the data breaches — users need to learn how to react to such situations.

 The thing is extremely complicated due to the fact that every instance of a data breach is unique and requires close assessment in order to provide an adequate reaction.
-Another complication is that every case allows the varying level of user involvement.
+Another complication is that every case allows a varying level of user involvement.
 That is something beyond the user’s or companies control and determined solely by the court.

 If there are so many challenges, are there ANY benefits to this data protection regulation?

 In many ways, GDPR is a blessing.
 It is well-intentioned and rather well-mannered (especially if you compare it with DPD which is just sad).
 There are many benefits of clearly defined rules of engagements for both sides.
-Its implementation is a chance to improve vital elements of your company and make it overall a much better functioning entity.
+Its implementation is a chance to improve the vital elements of your company and make it overall a much better functioning entity.